tariq786/gitpractice/raven.md

 Capital city of Pakistan is Islamabad
 It is a very beautiful city
 It is expensive to live in this city though

+#creating a conflict with online copy
+East or West, US is the best